HERMES09-DEV/HERMES09-DEV/README.md

 ## Hi there 👋

-Currently working on a little bit of everything.
+Currently working on a little bit of everything from frontend to backend to fully integrating the system.

 **Frontend**
 <br>